SurajSunar/random-projects/phone-input-number/README.md

 # About Project
 This project is a custom project to demonstrate country code selection and validate the phone number based on it.
+This can be used as base for phone input wuth country code.

 # Tech used
 - React 19